Amareteklay/quteba/README.md

 - I followed [this tutorial](https://learndjango.com/tutorials/django-search-tutorial) to implement search functionality.
 - I used [this online converter](https://svgtopng.com/) to generate png from svg, which was created using [bgjar](https://bgjar.com/).
 - Nav bar and footer background color was inspired by [this](https://www.mp.se/goteborg/just-nu/goteborg-ska-vara-en-karnvapenfri-zon/).
+- I copied and edited the deployment procedure from our [hackathon project readme]().
 ### Acknowledgements